 This isn’t meant to be a full menu; rather, I’m giving you choices to pick and choose.
 It’s like one of those build your own adventures books but with food!

-The list of recipes is at the bottom, but here is a break down of what you can expect:
+The list of recipes is at the bottom, but here is a break down of Christmas dinner ideas for a small family:

 With all of the cooking going on, drinks definitely don’t have to be complicated.
 In fact, it can be as simple as opening a bottle of wine and pouring.